lulf/kafka-static-quota-plugin/README.md

-# Kafka Broker Quota Plugin
+# Kafka Static Quota Plugin

 This is a broker quota plugin for Apache Kafka to allow setting a per-broker limits statically in configuration.
 The quota plugin ignores client ids, users etc, and applies quota across all clients.